-An order with a large variety of birds.
+An order with a huge variety of birds.
 Hover over a series of photos to control the images.
 If you see an ID error, please contact me!

 Bushtit (Psaltriparus minimus)